tsedan/dots/README.md

 # dots

-This repo holds my dotfiles.
+This repository holds my dotfiles (see stow folder).

-These dotfiles have the particular restriction that their dependencies must be available under the same name on at least Mac (Homebrew) and Ubuntu (apt).

 To install:
 ```shell